KevinBian107/algorithm_dsc/README.md

 # Todo:
 1. Create branches for development
+2. Add Models:
-2. Add Ngram Langauge Model Algorithm
+   - Add Ngram Langauge Model Algorithm
+   - Add Kruska's Algorithm, Minimum Spanning Trees, and other Graph Search Algorithm
-3. Add Visulization & Instruction for each of the algorithm/models
+4. Add Visulization & Instruction for each of the algorithm/models